 Teaching per week:

-Every term the pupils have a review with their class teacher.
+Every term the pupils have a student lead review with their class teacher.
 The review works as a pupil conversation where the pupil and the teacher together discuss the pupil’s work and well being.
-In this way the pupil is monitored closely which again provides for individual adjustments.
-Twice a year we also invite parents/guardians to a development talk where pupil, teacher and parents/guardians are present.
+In this way, the pupil is monitored closely which again provides for individual adjustments.
+The parents are present during this review.

 How do we work?

 From time to time, the work will be an interdisciplinary thematic programme of study.
 We then want to develop the pupils’ creativity, wonder, and curiosity through culture, literature, engagement and practical work.
 Some of these themes are explored in the individual classes, whilst others are explored across the year groups – and include the whole or part of the School.

 The pupils have extended English teaching in Year Groups 5 to 7.
 The Year Groups have two teachers of English; one native Norwegian-speaker and one native English-speaker.
 In addition, pupils have a lesson of Cambridge ESOL English (KET, PET or FCE) every week.
 This is in preparation for external exams offered by the University of Cambridge.
 These exams reflect the pupils’ ability to express themselves in daily life in their second language.
 The exam is voluntary.

 We also work with reading practice in the lessons.
 We use “the Oxford Reading Tree” which offers differentiated reading books for pupils at different levels, leading to free-reading.
 All the pupils in these Year Groups have weekly spelling tests.
 Sometimes English is used in other subjects and topics.
 In these subjects, there will also be a native Norwegian-language teacher present.